DINO4DIY/MathWork/README.md

 # MathWork
-This project was created to generate Math Worksheets for school going kids and will be free to distribte forever.
+This project was created to generate Math Worksheets for school going kids and will be free to distribute forever.

 # Web Link
 https://mathwork.tiiny.site